How to Apply for Social Security Disability Benefits in NY

 Only workers and former workers are eligible to receive SSD benefits.
 That’s because the benefit payments are largely financed by payroll deductions used to contribute to the fund.
 For each year you earned a minimum income and paid taxes, you earned four (4) work credits, one for each quarter.
 Generally, forty (40) credits are required for someone to become eligible to apply for SSD benefits, with half of those earned in the 10 years prior to your disability.

-For younger workers who become disabled before they accumulate that number of credits, an adjusted scale is used, requiring credits in an amount determined how far in the past you turned 21 and how many years you worked since then.
+For younger workers who become disabled before they accumulate that number of credits, an adjusted scale is used, requiring credits in an amount determined by how far in the past you turned 21 and how many years you worked since then.
 With enough work credits and a physical or mental impairment meeting the SSA’s definition of “disabled,’ you should be able to claim and be approved for monthly SSD benefits.

 Are You Eligible for Supplemental Security Income (SSI) Benefits?

-If you meet the SSA’s definition of disabled but you do not have the required number of work credits to claim SSD benefits, you will probably qualify for Supplement Security Income (SSI) benefits.
-The SSI benefit program is designed to provide some financial support to disabled people who do not have a substantial employment history but who have low incomes and very few financial resources.
+If you meet the SSA’s definition of disabled but you do not have the required number of work credits to claim SSD benefits, you will probably qualify for Supplemental Security Income (SSI) benefits.
+The SSI benefits program is designed to provide some financial support to disabled people who do not have a substantial employment history but who have low incomes and very few financial resources.
 The government counts certain income and resources against an applicant’s allowable assets and then reduces the monthly benefit payment by the amount of excessive countable income the claimant received.

 How Do You Apply for Disability Benefits in New York?

-While you are not legally required to use a lawyer or professional advocates to apply for disability in New York, you will want to ensure that your benefits application is prepared correctly, is filled out completely, and that all the documents and medical records that support your claim for benefits gets included with your SSD or SSI claim.
+While you are not legally required to use a lawyer or professional advocates to apply for disability in New York, you will want to ensure that your benefits application is prepared correctly, is filled out completely, and that all the documents and medical records that support your claim for benefits get included with your SSD or SSI claim.

 At London Disability Advocates for Social Security, we have a full staff of highly trained professional advocates who work on Social Security Disability and Supplement Security Income applications and who interact every day with the Social Security Administration to press our clients’ cases for approval.